walmartlabs/lacinia/docs/tutorial/game-data.rst

 Success!
 Lacinia has parsed our query string and executed it against our compiled schema.
-At the correct time, it dropped into our resolver function, which supplied the data that it then sliced and diced to compose the result map.
+At the correct time, it dropped into our resolver function, which supplied the data that Lacinia then sliced and diced to compose the result map.

-You should be able to devise and execute other queries at this point.
+You should be able to devise and execute other simple queries at this point.

 Summary